swarupdhar/algorithmic-uncertainty/README.md

 # algorithmic-uncertainty

-Algorithmic uncertainty of automated decision processes in criminal justice.
+Algorithmic uncertainty in criminal justice algorithms using simulation studies of the Pennsylvania Additive Classification Tool (PACT).